• Home |

 Why We Chose It

 If you’re looking for top-of-the-line stopping power, expansion, and accuracy, then look no further than Nosler.
-This company has been putting out exceptional ammo for decades, and their ballistic tip and Accubond bullets are extremely popular for hunters who understand the terms “terminal ballistics”.
+This company has produced exceptional ammo for decades, and their Ballistic Tip and AccuBond bullets are extremely popular among hunters who appreciate results.

-The only downside to Nosler ammo is that it is on the high side (over $2/round at the time of writing) and is notoriously difficult to find in stock.
-However, if you can get your hands on this ammo, I can promise you won’t be disappointed with its performance on hogs.
+The only downside to Nosler ammo is that it is on the higher-priced side (over $2/round at the time of writing) and can be difficult to find in stock.
+However, if you can get your hands on it, then I promise you won’t be disappointed in its hog-crushing performance.

 Specs